MarvelousRachel/BISSIH-FRED-CV/BISSIH_FRED_CV.md

 ## RESEARCH & PUBLICATIONS

-### Peer-Reviewed Publications
+### Publications & Manuscripts Under Review

-1. **Effects of replacing fish meal by plant protein sources in fish feed on serum and muscle cholesterol levels, cholesterol metabolism-related enzyme activity and gene expression of fish.** DOI: 10.2478/aoas-2025-0065
+1. **Effects of replacing fish meal by plant protein sources in fish feed on serum and muscle cholesterol levels, cholesterol metabolism-related enzyme activity and gene expression of fish.** *(Under Review)* DOI: 10.2478/aoas-2025-0065

-2. **One-step and two-step qPCR assays for CAPRV2023: development and application in full-cycle epidemiological surveillance of golden pompano.** DOI: 10.3389/fvets.2025.1620997
+2. **One-step and two-step qPCR assays for CAPRV2023: development and application in full-cycle epidemiological surveillance of golden pompano.** *(Under Review)* DOI: 10.3389/fvets.2025.1620997

-3. **Investigating the effect of acute toxicity exposure to combined FeSO4 and FeCl3 in Litopenaeus vannamei through analysis of survival, metal accumulation, oxidative stress, and intestinal flora.** DOI: 10.1016/j.ecoenv.2025.117923
+3. **Investigating the effect of acute toxicity exposure to combined FeSO4 and FeCl3 in Litopenaeus vannamei through analysis of survival, metal accumulation, oxidative stress, and intestinal flora.** *(Under Review)* DOI: 10.1016/j.ecoenv.2025.117923

-4. **Probiotics and paraprobiotics in aquaculture: a sustainable strategy for enhancing fish growth, health and disease prevention - a review.** DOI: 10.3389/fmars.2024.1499228
+4. **Probiotics and paraprobiotics in aquaculture: a sustainable strategy for enhancing fish growth, health and disease prevention - a review.** *(Under Review)* DOI: 10.3389/fmars.2024.1499228

-5. **Advancements in Sensor Fusion for Underwater SLAM: A Review on Enhanced Navigation and Environmental Perception.** DOI: 10.3390/s24237490
+5. **Advancements in Sensor Fusion for Underwater SLAM: A Review on Enhanced Navigation and Environmental Perception.** *(Under Review)* DOI: 10.3390/s24237490

-6. **Enhancing Underwater SLAM Navigation and Perception: A Comprehensive Review of Deep Learning Integration.** DOI: 10.3390/s24217034
+6. **Enhancing Underwater SLAM Navigation and Perception: A Comprehensive Review of Deep Learning Integration.** *(Under Review)* DOI: 10.3390/s24217034

 ### Theses & Research Projects